A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Results and Discussion

 \subsection{Thermochemistry and Electronic Ground State}

 For the thermochemical W4-11 test set, \cite{Karton.Daon.ea:W4-11.2011} being composed of 140 atomization energies, the new local hybrid functional is able to outperform other functionals that have been designed with theoretically constrained satisfaction in mind.
-As shown in Fig.~\ref{fig:w4-11}, CHYF manages to be at least on par with common functionals such as PBE0, \cite{Perdew.Burke.ea:Generalized.1996, Adamo.Barone:Toward.1999} TPSSh, \cite{Tao.Perdew.ea:Climbing.2003, Staroverov.Scuseria.ea:Comparative.2003} and SCAN, \cite{Sun.Ruzsinszky.ea:Strongly.2015} with the latter yielding stellar performance for a pure meta-GGA functional.
+As shown in Fig.~\ref{fig:w4-11}, CHYF generally manages to be better than common functionals such as PBE0, \cite{Perdew.Burke.ea:Generalized.1996, Adamo.Barone:Toward.1999} TPSSh, \cite{Tao.Perdew.ea:Climbing.2003, Staroverov.Scuseria.ea:Comparative.2003} and SCAN, \cite{Sun.Ruzsinszky.ea:Strongly.2015} with the latter yielding stellar performance for a pure meta-GGA functional.
+Here, the three given functionals lead to a slightly smaller mean signed deviation (MSD), however, the mean average deviation (MAD) and root mean square deviation (RMS) are larger than that of CHYF.

-Even though we have carefully adapted of the correlation energy term in Sec.~\ref{susec:correlation}, CHYF still has a pronounced tendency of underbinding in molecular systems.
-Root mean square deviations are, however, comparable to thermochemically optimized local hybrids such as LH20t, \cite{Haasler.Maier.ea:Local.2020} and only slightly worse than those of the thermochemically optimized range-separated (local) hybrids {\textomega}B97X-D \cite{Chai.Head-Gordon:Long-range.2008} and {\textomega}LH22t. \cite{Fuerst.Kaupp:Accurate.2023}
+Even though we have carefully adapted of the correlation energy term in Sec.~\ref{susec:correlation}, CHYF still has a tendency of underbinding in molecular systems.
+Root mean square deviations are, however, comparable to thermochemically optimized local hybrids such as LH20t, \cite{Haasler.Maier.ea:Local.2020} and only slightly worse than those of the thermochemically optimized range-separated hybrid {\textomega}B97X-D \cite{Chai.Head-Gordon:Long-range.2008} and the range-separated local hybrid {\textomega}LH22t. \cite{Fuerst.Kaupp:Accurate.2023}

-For barrier heights, tested with the BH76 test set, \cite{Zhao.Gonzalez-Garcia.ea:Benchmark.2005, Zhao.Lynch.ea:Multi-coefficient.2005, Goerigk.Grimme:General.2010} CHYF exhibits an interesting behavior.
-It generally behaves like a pure density functional, with the mean absolute deviation (MAD) being roughly the negative mean signed deviation (MSD).
-This indicates generally too low barrier heights.
-Contrary to hybrid functionals such as, for example, PBE0 \cite{Perdew.Burke.ea:Generalized.1996, Adamo.Barone:Toward.1999} or B3LYP, \cite{Lee.Yang.ea:Development.1988, Becke:Density-functional.1993, Stephens.Devlin.ea:Ab.1994} which no longer show the same relation for MSD and MAD, still a lower RMSD value is obtained.
-This outlines that our proposed functional at its core is more related to pure density functionals than it is to hybrid functionals.
-Yet, still viable improvements over other functionals that have not been thermochemically optimized are observed.
-The thermochemically optimized local and range-separated hybrid functionals yield significantly lower deviations for the BH76 test set, as does the TMHF functional.

-Overall, we deem this accuracy for thermochemistry to be sufficient for a general and transferable local hybrid, that favors a first-principles-based construction over thermochemical optimization.